 You and your Company give the Firm express permission to associate or otherwise engage outside lawyers (as independent contractors, Of Counsel, or otherwise), law firms, and other parties to assist it with any matter, provided no conflict of interest exists that would materially impact any party’s ability to objectively assist the Firm with your or your Company’s matter.
 Fees for such parties shall be subject to the restrictions set forth herein and shall not exceed the fees of staff attorneys, unless otherwise approved in advance by you or your Company.
 The Firm shall manage all attorney fees and billing, outside attorneys shall pursue each matter with joint responsibility, and hourly fees shall be payable on a pro-rated basis in accordance with the time and hourly rate of each attorney or as otherwise reasonably agreed between the Firm and the outside lawyer, law firm, or other party.
 You authorize the Firm to invoice and pay all reasonable and necessary fees and costs incurred, including, without limitation, to associated attorneys and other parties out any money held in your or your Company client trust account.

 All client matters are important to us, but not every matter can be made a priority over every other matter.
-We, therefore, require a minimum two-week period for drafting documents from the time we are so engaged and our retainer fee is received, with the further understanding that more time may be needed for larger or more complicated matters, matters requiring research, or during times in which our work load is especially heavy.
+We, therefore, require a minimum two-week period for drafting or processing documents from the time we are so engaged, receive any third-party document,and our retainer fee is received, with the further understanding that more time may be needed for larger or more complicated matters, matters requiring research, matters that have been subject to one or more significant changes, or during times in which our work load is especially heavy.
 When asked by you or your Company to shorten this delivery time, any effort or representation by us to do so is only a good faith offer to try and not a guarantee.
 Any time estimate for delivery, whether shorter or longer than this minimum requirement, is just an estimate based on then current work load, which, because of the nature of our work, may change without notice.

 We do our best to estimate fees and expenses for matters billed on an hourly basis where asked to do so.
 However, an estimate is just that, and the fees and expenses required for matters billed on an hourly basis are ultimately a function of many conditions over which we have little or no control.
 Such estimates, therefore, are not a maximum or minimum fee quotation.
 Actual fees will be determined in accordance with the provisions described herein.